 All students are required to submit two descriptions of practice issues that they have witnessed and/or experienced in their past or present practice (typewritten, no longer than one page).
+Students will be called upon to randomly present one of their issues to the class.
 These examples may be used to generate discussion, critical thinking, and application of content at the beginning of each class.
 These are due Week 2 and Week 8 and should be handed in to the instructor at the beginning of class.
 Please include your name and student number on each issue submitted.